Byblis (plant)

-Byblis (/ˈbɪblᵻs/ BIB-liss) is a small genus of carnivorous plants, sometimes termed the rainbow plants for the attractive appearance of their mucilage-covered leaves in bright sunshine.
+Byblis (/ˈbɪblᵻs/ BIB-liss) is a genus of carnivorous plants, sometimes termed the rainbow plants for the attractive appearance of their mucilage-covered leaves in bright sunshine.
 Native to Australia and New Guinea, it is the only genus in the family Byblidaceae.
 The first species in the genus was described by the English botanist Richard Anthony Salisbury in 1808.
 Eight species are now recognised.

 Byblis species look very similar to Drosera and Drosophyllum, but are distinguished by their zygomorphic flowers, with five curved stamens off to one side of the pistil.
 These genera are in fact not closely related; modern classifications place Byblis in the Lamiales, while the sundews and Drosophyllum are now placed in the Caryophyllales.

 Plant characteristics

 All species of the genus form upright growth supported by a weak, fibrous root system.
 The genus can be divided into two groups or "complexes": The B. liniflora complex and the B. gigantea complex.